zyzek/LEAPs/content/leaps/leap-8.md

 | 2 | November 19 | December 10  |

-There will be one trading round in the "post-ignitiion" phase:
+There will be one trading round in the "post-ignition" phase:
 | Round          | Beginning | Ending         |
 | ------------- | ------------- | ---------------- |
 | 3 | December 10 | January 7 |